zjswanson/Bing-Bong/README.md

 *input: N=12, 3,"bing", 4,"bong"
 *output: [1,2,"bing","bong",5,"bing",7,"bong","bing",10,11,"bing-bong"]

-Behavior: Add fun "easter egg" behavior if user inputted strings are "bing" and "bong" *input: "bing","bong"
-*output: You'll have to run the application to see :)

 ## Setup/Installation Requirements

 * _To run, clone this repository and index.html in the browser of your choice.
-Alternately, the application is currently hosted by github at the address below:_
+Alternately, the application is currently hosted by github and can be viewed [here][https://zjswanson.github.io/Bing-Bong]

 ## Known Bugs

-_ _
+_No bugs per se, but it could be prettier and the results aren't as fun if the numeric inputs are the same_

 ## Support and contact details